 The one key factor to consider is that lenders in P2P are not covered by the Financial Services Compensation Scheme; which, in equivalent terms, guarantees individual savers at a bank up to £75,000 if the institution goes bust.
-Peer-to-peer platforms have contingencies in place to counter this though, including reserve funds to cover lenders for any arrears and/or defaults they incur on the money lent to borrowers.
-Indeed, Lending Works' Reserve Fund is an important part of its safety framework.
-However, we've taken protecting lenders' money a step further by developing a unique insurance mechanism against borrower defaults from fraud, cybercrime, accident, illness, loss of employment or death.
+Peer-to-peer platforms have measures in place to counter this though, including contingency funds to cover lenders for any arrears and/or defaults they incur on the money lent to borrowers.
+Indeed, Lending Works' Contingency Fund is an important part of its safety framework.

 With the Lending Works Shield in place, it probably won’t surprise you that our lenders have received all capital and interest payments due to them since we began operating.
 Our cumulative defaults to date can be found here, while the upper end of our expected defaults for the year ahead is estimated to be around 1.54%.
-Our Reserve Fund alone, which is regularly topped up using part of the fee paid by each borrower, would be more than sufficient to cover these figures, while if the Reserve Fund runs out for any reason, the insurance provides an additional and reliable safety blanket.
+Our Contingency Fund alone, which is regularly topped up using part of the fee and interest paid by each borrower, would be more than sufficient to cover these figures.

 Diversification as a safety measure in P2P